CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 ### Victory Conditions

 The first player to store five lost treasures wins immediately.
-If both players have a limited collection of _MED_ cards or want to play a shorter game, this requirement can be reduced to only 2, 3, or 4 lost treasures.
+If both players have a limited collection of _METD_ cards or want to play a shorter game, this requirement can be reduced to only 2, 3, or 4 lost treasures.
 For a longer game, you can require that the winner also defeat one or two unique Dragons.

 ---

-{: .text-gamma }
-CREDITS
+## CREDITS

 **Art Director:** Jessica Ney-Grimm
 **Base System Design:** Coleman Charlton